prd-khoa-luu/arizona-stay/README.md

   * Tipping & rating
     * Tipping isn't as expected as it is in restaurants, but much appreciated. $1 is probably okay for short trips, otherwise 10-15% of the fare.
     * Give a 5-star rating if the ride was smooth and without any issues
+* Hotel basics
+  * Booking
+    * Use online platforms (e.g., Booking.com) or hotel websites
+    * Contact hotel (call or in-app) for special requests or info
+    * Key criteria: location, reviews, free cancellation
+  * Luggage keeping: Most hotels offer luggage storage before check-in/after check-out, sometimes for a small fee.
+  * Amenities
+    * Usually included: air conditioning (AC), Wi-Fi, towels, toiletries, housekeeping, TV
+    * May vary by hotel: private bathroom (cheap hotels may only have shared bathrooms), in-room safe, mini-fridge, laundry facilities, breakfast
+  * Incidental hold/security deposit
+    * At check-in, hotels place a temporary hold on your credit card or take a cash deposit (usually $50–$200) to cover potential extra charges or damages.
+    * This is not an actual charge, but it reduces your available credit and is released after check-out if there are no issues, though it may take a few days to process.

 ## Daily life tips
 * Personal care